-Assistant Administrator for Legislative Affairs
+Assistant Administrator for the Office of Legislative Affairs

-As TSA’s Assistant Administrator for OLA, Dietch is responsible for the development and advancement of TSA’s legislative agenda and priorities with the U.S. Congress.
+As TSA Assistant Administrator for the Office of Legislative Affairs, she is responsible for the development and advancement of TSA’s legislative agenda and priorities with Congress.

-From 2007 through 2008, Dietch was Research Director with Link Strategies in Des Moines, Iowa, where she developed messaging and strategies, managed a research team, and played an active role in policy and message strategy sessions.
+From 2007 through 2008, Dietch was Research Director with Link Strategies in Des Moines, Iowa, where she developed messaging and strategies, managed a research team and played an active role in policy and message strategy sessions.

 In addition, Dietch supervised research projects on national and state policies during the 2004 presidential election and the 2006 congressional elections.
 Additionally, she has organized and planned media and voter outreach events in several Iowa caucuses.
 She began her professional career working for U.S. Senator Tom Harkin in his Des Moines, Iowa, office and later in his Washington, D.C., office.